 Most readers would understand what net profit is, but it’s worth explaining the concept of shareholders’ equity.
 It is the capital paid in by shareholders, plus any retained earnings.
 Shareholders' equity can be calculated by subtracting the total liabilities of the company from the total assets of the company.

-Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
-Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
-You can see in the graphic below that Movado Group has an ROE that is fairly close to the average for the Luxury industry (12%).
+By comparing a company's ROE with its industry average, we can get a quick measure of how good it is.
+The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
+You can see in the graphic below that Movado Group has an ROE that is fairly close to the average for the Luxury industry (11%).

-That's not overly surprising.
-ROE tells us about the quality of the business, but it does not give us much of an idea if the share price is cheap.
+That isn't amazing, but it is respectable.
+ROE doesn't tell us if the share price is low, but it can inform us to the nature of the business.
+For those looking for a bargain, other factors may be more important.
 I will like Movado Group better if I see some big insider buys.
 While we wait, check out this free list of growing companies with considerable, recent, insider buying.

 Of course, you might find a fantastic investment by looking elsewhere.
 So take a peek at this free list of interesting companies.